How the Foreign and Commonwealth Office puts together travel advice

 Definition of ‘essential travel’

-How we measure the threat of terrorism in each country
+How we describe the threat from terrorism in each country or territory

-We constantly review the threat of international terrorism to advise British nationals travelling and living abroad.
+We constantly review the threat of international terrorism to inform and advise British nationals travelling and living abroad.

 Information and advice on travel-related risks and disease, including vaccine recommendations, is provided by health professionals in the UK.
 The country travel advice pages on GOV.UK advise travellers to consult a health professional at least 4 to 6 weeks before travel and to check the information and advice on the National Travel Health Network and Centre’s TravelHealthPro website, NHS (Scotland)’s fitfortravel website and the NHS Choices website.